Penncil/DLMM/README.md

-PDA: Privacy-preserving Distributed Algorithms
 ==============================================

 ## Outline

+1. Description
-1. PDA workflow
+2. DLMM workflow
-2. Package requirements
+3. Package requirements
-3. Instructions for installing and running pda package
-4. FAQ
+4. Install package
+5. Run DLMM
+6. Results

+## Description
+DLMM is a distributed algorithm under [PDA](https://github.com/Penncil/pda) (Privacy-preserving Distributed Algorithms) framework.
+The package in this repo is for the whole PDA framework, including other distributed algorithms.
+This README will focus on the implementation of DLMM only.

-## PDA Workflow
+## DLMM workflow
 ![](Picture1.png)

 ## Package Requirements
 - A database with clear and consistent variable names
 - On Windows: download and install [RTools](http://cran.r-project.org/bin/windows/Rtools/)
-- For ODAC (One-shot distributed algorithm for Cox regression), make sure you have cpp compiler as ODAC requires [Rcpp](https://cran.r-project.org/web/packages/Rcpp/vignettes/Rcpp-FAQ.pdf).
+- For ODAC (One-shot distributed algorithm for Cox regression) in the pda package, make sure you have cpp compiler as ODAC requires [Rcpp](https://cran.r-project.org/web/packages/Rcpp/vignettes/Rcpp-FAQ.pdf).

-## Instructions for Installing and Running pda Package
+## Install package

 Below are the instructions for installing and then running the package.